Introduction to Unit Trust

 1. Platform Fees

-At Phillip, there has never been and there will never be platform fees levied on your investments.
+POEMS has never and will never levy platform fees on your investments.
 This means that you can hold your investments with us at zero fees.

 2. Sales Charge and Switching Fees